-3.29 The Councils' Place and Economy Team has set up an Agents Forum comprising key residential and commercial agents.
-The purpose is to create an open forum for dialogue about trends and issues impacting on development arising across the District.

-Relationship with developers, landowners and agents

-- 3.30 The Council recognises the fundamental importance of building relationships with the developers, landowners and agents within the District. - 3.31 Contact with these partners is an essential part of assessing whether sites are available for development as part of the Strategic Housing Land Availability Assessment.
+- 3.28 The Councils' Place and Economy Team, together with the Adur & Worthing Chamber of Commerce have set up a Worthing Development Forum comprising key residential and commercial agents and developers.
+The purpose is to create an open forum for dialogue about trends and issues impacting on development arising across the Adur and Worthing area. - 3.29 The Council recognises the fundamental importance of building relationships with the developers, landowners and agents within the District. - 3.30 Contact with these partners is an essential part of assessing whether sites are available for development as part of the Strategic Housing Land Availability Assessment.
 This is carried out on a regular basis to ensure that only those sites that are genuinely available can be considered as part of the potential housing land supply.
 As part of this, a 'Call for Sites' exercise is undertaken regularly.
-In addition, the Council has recently undertaken a new Housing Land Supply Exercise to obtain information on the deliverability of development sites particularly with regards to estimated phasing of completions over a five year period using a baseline date of 1st April 2024.
-The information received will be used in developing and publishing the Council's housing monitoring and land supply information, Annual Monitoring Reports, and Strategic Housing Land Availability Assessments.
-It is intended that this exercise will be carried out annually (resources permitting) and provide robust evidence to demonstrate deliverability of development and will form part of the Council's overall approach to housing monitoring (see above).